-produce consistent incentives for health care providers to improve quality in specific priority areas, and put more useful and understandable information in the hands of Minnesota health care consumers.
-Through this coordination, QIPS establishes a uniform statewide pay-for-performance framework designed to reduce the burden on health care providers of accommodating varying types and methodologies of pay-for performance systems.
+quality, produce consistent incentives for health care providers to improve quality in specific priority areas, and put more useful and understandable information in the hands of Minnesota health care consumers.
+Through this coordination, QIPS establishes a uniform statewide pay-for-performance framework designed to reduce the burden on health care providers of accommodating varying types and methodologies of pay-for-performance systems.

 This update of the annual report outlines the next iteration of QIPS.
-This report contains revised performance and improvement thresholds for 2013 and prospective performance and improvement thresholds for 2014 quality-based incentive payments.
+This report contains revised performance and improvement thresholds for 2014 and prospective performance and improvement thresholds for 2015 quality-based incentive payments.
 Thresholds are based on the most recent periods of quality measurement data.

-The quality measures and the methodology used in QIPS will continue to be adjusted and refined in future years.
-Additional and/or different quality measures may be used for subsequent years of QIPS based on activities by other initiatives, changes in community priorities, evolving evidence, or development of new or improved quality measures.
-The methodology may be changed in future iterations of QIPS based on current performance levels and variations in performance in Minnesota.
+The quality measures and the methodology used in QIPS will continue to be adjusted and refined in future years, based on provider performance, activities by other initiatives, changes in community priorities, evolving evidence, or development of new or improved quality measures.